mishurov/applets/README.rst

 **Volume applet** uses gtk3 and ctypes calls to pulsaudio.

-**Keyboard applet** uses gtk3, ctypes and xcb http://xcb.freedesktop.org/ with xkb extension http://www.x.org/wiki/XKB/ (enabled by default on most systems).
-I don't use xpyb, because it too old and some people claims that it has memory leaks.
-Text rendered with Cairo.
+**Keyboard applet** uses gtk3, ctypes and xcb http://xcb.freedesktop.org/ with the xkb extension http://www.x.org/wiki/XKB/ (enabled by default on the most systems).
+I don't use xpyb, because it is too old and some people claim that it has memory leaks.
+The text icons are rendered with Cairo.

 WM Daemon
 =========